How to: use Gadget as middleware between Shopify and an existing service

 Our first step will be to set up a Gadget project and connect our backend to a Shopify store via the Shopify connection.
 Create a new Gadget application at gadget.new and select the Shopify app template.

 To connect our Gadget backend to a Shopify store, you have two options.
-The recommended approach is to create a custom app via the Shopify Partners dashboard.
-Alternatively, you can create a custom application on your Shopify store Admin page.
+The recommended approach is to create a custom app via the Shopify Partner dashboard.
+Alternatively, you can create a custom application on your Shopify admin page of your store.
 Both methods involve slightly different workflows for establishing the connection, which is detailed below.

-Both the Shopify store Admin and the Shopify Partner Dashboard have an Apps section.
-Ensure that you are on the Shopify Partner Dashboard before continuing.
+Both the Shopify admin and the Shopify Partner dashboard have an Apps section.
+Ensure that you are on the Shopify Partner dashboard before continuing.

-• Go to the Connections page in your Gadget app and click on Shopify
+- Go to the Plugins page in your Gadget app and click on Shopify

-• Copy the Client ID and Client secret from your newly created Shopify app and paste the values into the Gadget Connections page
+- Copy the Client ID and Client secret from your newly created Shopify app and paste the values into the Gadget Plugins page

-• Click Connect on the Gadget Connections page to move to scope and model selection
+- Click Connect on the Gadget Plugins page to move to scope and model selection

 Now we get to select what Shopify scopes we give our application access to, while also picking what Shopify data models we want to import into our Gadget app.